ppy/osu-wiki/news/2024/2024-11-07-osu-world-cup-2024-round-of-32-recap.md

     }
 </style>

-[Imy's *Lies playing Truth*](https://osu.ppy.sh/beatmapsets/2271658), wonderfully sung by [Natsume Itsuki](https://osu.ppy.sh/beatmaps/artists/189), combined two of our amazing Featured Artists' abilities into one truly epic song, mapped by [Garden](https://osu.ppy.sh/users/2849992) and [Ryuusei Aika](https://osu.ppy.sh/users/7777875).
+[Imy's *Lies playing Truth*](https://osu.ppy.sh/beatmapsets/2271658), wonderfully sung by [Natsume Itsuki](https://osu.ppy.sh/beatmaps/artists/189), combined two of our amazing Featured Artists' abilities into one truly epic song, mapped by ::Garden::{ user-id=2849992 } and [Ryuusei Aika](https://osu.ppy.sh/users/7777875).
 It served as our tiebreaker for this week, being the deciding map in the Sweden vs. Indonesia match.
-If this doesn't make you want to check the map out, here is what [Ryuusei Aika](https://osu.ppy.sh/users/7777875) had to say about it:
+If this doesn't make you want to check the map out, here is what ::Ryuusei Aika::{ user-id=7777875 } had to say about it:

 <div class="news-chat-quote__text-container">